luube4r/Lululand/README.md

   - Windows 10

 ## How to Use
-Coming soon: Step-by-step instructions for replicating the Lululand network, including configurations for OPNsense and virtual machines.
 1. Install the latest version of **Oracle VirtualBox** or any type 2 hypervisor that you're familiar with
    - **VirtualBox Download Page**: https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html#vbox
 2. Download the latest ISO images for the OPNsense Firewall, and the Kali Linux, Ubuntu, and Windows 10/11 machines.